 The finished angels.
 So sweet, and by far the easiest paper angels I have made with or without my kids!

-This activity is one of 12 different activities you can find in my Christmas Scissor Cutting E-Book - lots of photographed instructions and templates for each activity!
+The paper angel craft is one of 12 different activities you can find in my Christmas Scissor Cutting E-Book - lots of photographed instructions and templates for each activity!
 Check it out!

 Thank you for visiting my site!

 Why not sign up for OT Mom Activity Updates - my occasional newsletter to keep you in touch with the latest additions to my site?

 This is an affiliate link to an advent product I have used and love.
 If you purchase through this link, I may receive a small commission.

 You are, however, under no obligation to purchase anything!

 If this page was helpful, please share it with your friends!